Balakumar Balachandran: Awards

-Balachandran's contributions have been recognized with honors including the 2023 Pendray Literature Award from the American Institute of Aeronautics and Astronautics, the 2022 Robert H. Scanlan Medal from the American Society of Civil Engineers, the 2021 J.P.
+Balachandran's contributions have been recognized with honors including the 2023 Pendray Aerospace Literature Award from the American Institute of Aeronautics and Astronautics, the 2022 Robert H. Scanlan Medal from the American Society of Civil Engineers, the 2021 J.P.
 Den Hartog Award from the American Society of Mechanical Engineers, and the 2021 Lyapunov Award from the American Society of Mechanical Engineers.
 He is also a recipient of the 2016 Melville Award from the American Society of Mechanical Engineers, and the 2015 Hind Rattan Award bestowed by the NRI Welfare Society of India.

 He is a member of diverse professional societies including the American Society of Mechanical Engineers, the American Society of Civil Engineers, and the American Institute of Aeronautics and Astronautics, the Royal Aeronautical Society, and the International Society for Nonlinear Dynamics.
 He is a Fellow of the American Society of Mechanical Engineers, American Institute of Aeronautics and Astronautics, and the Royal Aeronautical Society of the United Kingdom.